Xnan-blop/portfolio_manager_team04/README.md

 #### **Flask**
 - What it does: Web server and API endpoints
-- Why we used it: This was the Python web framework taught in our training
+- Why we used it: Project specifications recommended using Flask
 - What we built with it: All the API routes that handle buying/selling stocks and getting data

 #### **SQLAlchemy**
 - What it does: Handles database operations
-- Why we used it: Makes it easier to work with databases in Python (taught in our coursework)
+- Why we used it: Makes it easier to work with databases in Python
 - What we built with it: All our database models and queries

 #### **SQLite**